Sylvester Magee

-Sylvester Magee (allegedly born May 29, 1841 – died October 15, 1971) received much publicity as the last living former American slave.
+Sylvester Magee (allegedly born May 29, 1841 – died October 15, 1971) was an American man who received much publicity as the last living former American slave.
 He was accepted for treatment by the Mississippi Veterans Hospital as a veteran of the American Civil War.

 Life

 According to Magee, he was born in North Carolina in 1841 to two enslaved people named Ephraim and Jeanette, who were held and worked on the J.J.
 Shanks plantation.
 He said that at the age of 19, just before the American Civil War, he was purchased at a slave market in Enterprise, Mississippi by Hugh Magee, the owner of a plantation in Covington County, Mississippi.
 Sylvester reportedly adopted the Magee surname, a common practice among enslaved people at the time.

 Shortly afterwards, as recounted by Magee, he was sold again to Victor Steen of Rankin County, Mississippi, but ultimately ran away in 1863 and was enlisted in the Union Army, taking part in the assault on Vicksburg, Mississippi.
 Magee later stated that he had been forced to serve in both the Confederate and Union armies as a servant and laborer, though no documentary evidence for this has been found.

 After interviewing him in 1964, Alfred P. Andrews, an amateur historian and founder of the Jackson Mississippi Civil War Round Table, helped draw public attention to Magee's story, having become convinced of its veracity.
 He stated that Magee talked with "rare intelligence and seldom rambled" in recounting his participation in the Civil War.
 Andrews helped Magee be classified as a Civil War veteran, although no service records for him could be found.
 In March 1966, when Magee was suffering from pneumonia, Andrews helped him obtain treatment from the Mississippi Veterans Hospital.